djcopley/Tiltometer/README.md

 **[Licensing](#licensing)**<br>

 ## Introduction
-I came to develop this program just mostly out of summer boredom.
+I came to develop this program mostly out of summer boredom.
 I drive a Jeep and thought it would be cool to install a touch screen coupled with a raspberry pi inside.
 I plan on affixing a rear view camera to my tailgate, and using some
 open source libraries like OpenCV to achieve some obstacle recognition in the future.
 Feel free to submit a pull request and make changes or improvements as you see fit.
 I will review and merge valuable changes.
 Please see the section on **[contributing](#contributing)** for more details and guidelines.